 9. Lead to Close Ratio

-The Lead to Close Ratio is an important sales metric that compares the number of leads your business has to the number that converted into a customer.
-This can be found by taking the total number of sales by your total number of leads.
-This metric is not only important for your sales team but for marketers as well so both sides can figure out how to propel the business forward.
+The lead-to-close ratio is an important sales metric that compares the number of leads your business has to the number that converted into a customer.
+This can be found by dividing the total number of sales by your total number of leads.

 10. Projected Return on Investment

-Set Your Home Building Business Up For Success
+Set Your Home Building Business Up for Success

 Now that you know what marketing metrics to look at, what's next?
 A Marketing Action Plan by LAIRE® will help you understand your marketing path to grow your home-building business.

 Do you have a content strategy or a website that best represents your business?
 If the answer is no, don't sweat.
 LAIRE is here to help.
 The first step to your marketing journey is to maximize your website presence.
-Get your free website audit with LAIRE, so we can work together to take your business to the next level!